horacioxf/horacioxf/README.md

 <h1>Hi there, I'm Horacio! 👋 </h1>
-I'm a cybersecurity enthusiast with a background in the retail/warehouse industry and experience in customer service.</br>
+I'm a passionate cybersecurity enthusiast with a background in the retail/warehouse industry and experience in customer service.</br>
 Interested in SOC Analyst, Identity Management, and other blue team related roles.
 <h2>Cybersecurity Projects:</h2>